Living Well with Psychosis – Community support

 When we consulted charities and CICs about the programme, many told us they spend all their time dealing with urgent issues or managing crises, leaving little capacity to think about future development or to connect with other organisations and learn from them.

-We have designed a funding call that focuses giving organisations the time and space to think beyond immediate tasks and challenges.
+We have designed a funding call that focuses on giving organisations the time and space to think beyond immediate tasks and challenges.

 Maudsley Charity intends this funding to be used to support people affected by psychosis.
 However, we know that often services that support people with severe mental illness including conditions such as schizophrenia and bipolar disorder, appropriately do not ask for or need to know if the users of their services have a specific diagnosis.
 We also recognise some people reject what is inherently a medical term.
 For these reasons, we’ve chosen to use the term “severe enduring mental illness”.
 We know people will use other terms they are comfortable with, and we don’t want our language to exclude anyone.
 To be clear, we do not expect organisations to be able to provide detailed data on the diagnoses of the people they support.